defaultbranch/angular-spring-oauth2-example/README.md

 Next, `org.openapitools:openapi-generator-maven-plugin` was added to the Maven configuration in [./backend/pom.xml](./backend/pom.xml), configured to generate server interface code for the `openapi.yaml` mentioned above.

+### Spring Boot Backend

+Another backend starting point is just the main routine.
+This can be achieved using
+<https://start.spring.io/>, and this introduces the current SpringBoot dependencies
+into the project (if you know what to opt for).